xenia1270/DH150/README.md

 ![Feedback 2](https://github.com/xenia1270/DH150/blob/master/Picture3.png)

 #### 2 - Match between system and the real world -- the system should use words or icons that are familiar to users
 The product categories have recognizable icons, so users can quickly find the desired products.
-However, users may find the accessories section confusing as the icon shows three products that require some inferences.
+However, users may find the accessories section confusing as the icon shows three different products that require some inferences.
+For example, users may think the comb icon refers to personal care for women, and the two icons on the left look blurry.
+Therefore, the icon should be consistent and concise.
 Some popular items replicate the familiarity of offline actions by providing pictures with different angles.
 However, some less popular items only have pictures displaying one angle, which lacks proximities to enhance users’ online shopping experience.

 Severity Rating: 2/3